sing-group/aibench-project/docs/source/introduction.rst

 1. Request an operation.
 2. Give parameters in the (automatically generated) dialog.
 3. Run the operation.
-4. Results goes to the clipboard.
+4. Results go to the clipboard.
 5. The user explores the results, where Views come to play.
 6. The user requests more operation that may use data in the Clipboard as input, so this cycle starts again.

-The following figures shows an example with two operations invoked by the user, where the output of the first operation ("Load CSV") is used as one of the inputs in the second operation ("Classifier Train").
+The following figures show an example with two operations invoked by the user, where the output of the first operation ("Load CSV") is used as one of the inputs in the second operation ("Classifier Train").